How to get to Isla Mujeres.

 Pre-booking

-You can pre-book transportation to be waiting for you at the airport.
-The prices vary over time, but a one-way ticket to the Puerto Juarez ferry was $59 USD at the writing of this blog.
-You can book here, and we are happy to help you.
-There are many other companies with varying prices, and if you wish to have the comfort of arriving in a foreign country and knowing someone is waiting there with your name on a board, this is the way to go.
+You can arrange transportation in advance to be ready at the airport.
+Prices fluctuate over time, but when writing this blog, a one-way ticket to the Puerto Juarez ferry was $59 USD and accommodates up to 8 passengers.
+You can book here, and we are pleased to assist you.
+Numerous other companies offer different pricing, and if you prefer the convenience of arriving in a foreign country and knowing someone is waiting there with your name on a board, this option is ideal.
+Reservations must be made 24 hours before; otherwise, taxis or buses will be your only alternatives.

 Taxis